 You may sometimes be able to get away with combining different versions of the engine without any visible error.
 However, it's not a safe practice and a new test may end up triggering a hidden problem when you least expect it.

-There is no compatible console runner for the 4.0 beta release of the adapter.
 Except for internal testing, the adapter is never built against pre-releases of the engine.